Arsenic: Redox transformation of arsenic in natural waters

 Some species of bacteria catalyze redox transformations of arsenic.
 Dissimilatory arsenate-respiring prokaryotes (DARP) speed up the reduction of As(V) to As(III).
 DARP use As(V) as the electron acceptor of anaerobic respiration and obtain energy to survive.
 Other organic and inorganic substances can be oxidized in this process.
 Chemoautotrophic arsenite oxidizers (CAO) and heterotrophic arsenite oxidizers (HAO) convert As(III) into As(V).
 CAO combine the oxidation of As(III) with the reduction of oxygen or nitrate.
 They use obtained energy to fix produce organic carbon from CO2.
 HAO cannot obtain energy from As(III) oxidation.
 This process may be an arsenic detoxification mechanism for the bacteria.

-Equilibrium thermodynamic calculations predict that As(V) concentrations should be greater than As(III) concentrations in all but strongly reducing conditions, i.e. where SO42− reduction is occurring.
+Equilibrium thermodynamic calculations predict that As(V) concentrations should be greater than As(III) concentrations in all but strongly reducing conditions, i.e. where sulfate reduction is occurring.
 However, abiotic redox reactions of arsenic are slow.
 Oxidation of As(III) by dissolved O2 is a particularly slow reaction.
 For example, Johnson and Pilson (1975) gave half-lives for the oxygenation of As(III) in seawater ranging from several months to a year.
 In other studies, As(V)/As(III) ratios were stable over periods of days or weeks during water sampling when no particular care was taken to prevent oxidation, again suggesting relatively slow oxidation rates.
 Cherry found from experimental studies that the As(V)/As(III) ratios were stable in anoxic solutions for up to 3 weeks but that gradual changes occurred over longer timescales.
 Sterile water samples have been observed to be less susceptible to speciation changes than non-sterile samples.
 Oremland found that the reduction of As(V) to As(III) in Mono Lake was rapidly catalyzed by bacteria with rate constants ranging from 0.02 to 0.3-day−1.